Want to save this?

 The first time I had French onion soup I was in seventh grade.
 Our teacher, Mrs. Pelletier, took our French class to a restaurant in Seekonk, MA.
 I can’t imagine it was fancy-schmancy, it was Seekonk, after all, but to me, it was the height of franco-elegance.
-We had French onion soup, beef bourguignon, and chocolate mousse.
+We had French onion soup, beef bourguignon, and chocolate mousse cake.
 I was dead certain I was drunk after hearing it was flavored with brandy.
 I was a lightweight even then.

 After that, I was hellbent on trying every marvelous, classic, obscure, obscenely expensive French dish I could get my hands on.
 And on that journey, which took me to many countries, I favored the flamboyant over the simple.
 Well, age has a wicked weird way of bringing you right around to where you started.
 (Could be laziness, I haven’t fully decided.)